How Does the Pretraining Distribution Shape In-Context Learning? A Fundamental Trade-Off: Experimental Details

 For all experiments, we consider the architecture inspired by GPT-2 as used in~\citet{raventos2023pretraining}.
 For linear regression experiments, we use a context length of 64 points, 6 layers, embedding dimension of 32, 8 attention heads and an output dimension of 1.
 For the other experiments, we use a context length of 32 points, 8 layers, embedding dimension of 128, 2 attention heads and an output dimension of 8.

 All models were trained for $5\times 10^5$ iterations.
 Experiments are run with AdamW optimizer with a weight decay of 0.1 with a cosine learning rate schedule and 50,000 warmup steps.
 All experiments were run on NVIDIA H100 GPUs.
 We performed a hyperparameter sweep over learning rate where we considered two learning rates and chose the best model.
 Experiments are repeated 3 different times with different seeds.
-LLMs were used to assist in code writing.